racoon63/setup-workstation/ubuntu/README.md

 ./install-ansible.sh
 ```

-Install vscode according to the instructions in the repository that is linked under [Useful links](#useful-links).
+Afterwards install vscode according to the instructions in the repository that is linked under [Useful links](#useful-links).
-When this is done you can continue by running the `workstation.yaml`:
+When this is done you can continue by running the `workstation.yaml` playbook:

 ```bash
 ansible-playbook -i 'localhost,' workstation.yml --ask-become-pass 2>&1 | tee -a provision.log